International Health Insurance

 However, it’s not just the low cost of living that makes these locations attractive.
 Friendly locals, rich cultural experiences, and a high quality of life make them ideal for anyone seeking a rewarding life abroad.
 So, if you’re considering a fresh start overseas, these budget-friendly destinations should be at the top of your list.

-We used the latest cost-of-living figures from LivingCost.org and survey data from the 2025 InterNations Expat Insider Survey, ‘Personal Finance Index’, to determine the most affordable countries for expats.
+We utilized the latest cost-of-living figures from LivingCost.org and survey data from the InterNations Expat Insider 2025 Survey’s ‘Personal Finance Index’ to determine the most affordable countries for expats.

 The following destinations combine affordability with culture, amenities, and lifestyle, making them ideal choices for anyone considering a move abroad.

-This captivating Southeast Asian gem has claimed first place for the fifth year in a row.
-According to the Expat Insider Survey, 89% of expats reported being satisfied with the cost of living.
+This captivating Southeast Asian gem has secured first place for the fifth consecutive year.
+According to the Expat Insider Survey, 89% of expats reported being satisfied with the cost of living in their host country.
 Moreover, 87% said their disposable income is enough to lead a comfortable life.

 With affordable living, world-famous cuisine, and vibrant cities, Vietnam is a top choice for budget-conscious expats.
 In fact, that might be why 30% say they plan to stay forever!